WebAssembly/tool-conventions/DynamicLinking.md

 borrowed from the ELF linking world and stands for "Global Offset Table".
 In wasm the GOT is modeled as a set of imported wasm globals.

-For example, a dynamic library might import use an external data symbol as
+For example, a dynamic library might import and use an external data symbol as
 follows:

     (import "GOT.mem" "foo" (global $foo_addr (mut i32))